Noninvasive ventilation immediately after extubation improves weaning outcome after acute respiratory failure: a randomized controlled trial

 Results

 Forty patients were randomized to receive NIV (20 patients) or OM (20 patients) after the following extubation criteria were met: pressure support (PSV) of 7 cm H2O, positive end-expiratory pressure (PEEP) of 5 cm H2O, oxygen inspiratory fraction (FiO2) ≤ 40%, arterial oxygen saturation (SaO2) ≥ 90%, and ratio of respiratory rate and tidal volume in liters (f/TV) < 105.
-Comparing the 20 patients (NIV) with the 18 patients (OM) that finished the study 48 hours after extubation, the rate of reintubation in NIV group was 5% and 39% in OM group (= 0.016).
+Comparing the 20 patients (NIV) with the 18 patients (OM) that finished the study 48 hours after extubation, the rate of reintubation in NIV group was 5% and 39% in OM group (P = 0.016).
 Relative risk for reintubation was 0.13 (CI = 0.017 to 0.946).
 Absolute risk reduction for reintubation showed a decrease of 33.9%, and analysis of the number needed to treat was three.
-No difference was found in the length of ICU stay (= 0.681).
-Hospital mortality was zero in NIV group and 22.2% in OM group (= 0.041).
+No difference was found in the length of ICU stay (P = 0.681).
+Hospital mortality was zero in NIV group and 22.2% in OM group (P = 0.041).

 Conclusions